Competing magnetic phases in Cr$_{3+\delta}$Te$_4$ are spatially segregated: Results and Analysis

 \subsection{FM order in the $\delta=-0.26$ crystal}

 The mosaic of the $\delta=-0.26$ crystal was broad and complex, so a complete crystallographic analysis did not seem practical.
 Nevertheless, the character of the \gls*{FM} ordering is demonstrated by the temperature dependence of the (2 0 0) and (0 0 2) intensities, as shown in Fig.~\ref{fg:FM_tdep}(b).
 As the \gls*{FM} intensity is strong for (2 0 0) and minimal for (0 0 2), it appears that the moments are aligned close to the $c$ axis.
-There is no decrease in the FM signal at low temperature and we found no intensity at positions with half-integer $H$ or $L$ values, so there is no evidence for an AFM phase.
+There is no decrease in the FM signal at low temperature and we found no intensity at positions with half-integer $H$ or $L$ values, so there is no evidence for an AFM phase (though one cannot be absolutely ruled out).
 This sample provides evidence that for larger densities of vacancies on the Cr$_{\rm i}$ site the FM order appears to be favored.